SalesforceFoundation/ApexDoc/README.md

 * our special accounts (Household, One-to-One), and also detects changes on Household Account that requires
 * name updating.
 */
+public with sharing class ACCT_Accounts_TDTM extends TDTM_Runnable {
 ```

 ### Property Comments
-Located in the line above a property.
+Located in the lines above a property.
 The special tokens are all optional.

 | token | description |
 |-------|-------------|